garni0000/fixedapp/backend/README.md

 3. Build TypeScript
 4. Start with `npm run start`

 Set environment variables in the Render dashboard (see `.env.example`).
+Use `ADMIN_EMAILS` to force specific addresses into the `ADMIN` role automatically after login.

 ## API Overview